maireh/k2tog/README.md

 4. Set up your local site for Git integration

- 	TODO: Naire and Erin will define the Github integration process.
+ 	TODO: Maire and Erin will define the Github integration process.
 So far Maire's kludgy process just works but Erin has a better process.
 The only thing I would recomend is to get a git markdown renderer so you can see README.me before you push.
 I am using [grip](https://github.com/joeyespo/grip).

 ## Development Process

 These instructions are for Erin Heyming and Maire Howard as it is for development of the [Knit 2 Together](www.knit2together.us) web site.

 We don't have the final process for deployment yet, but for now we are just deploying the non-draft generated files.
+In the future we might use rsync or nanobox.

 Make sure you delete the public folder since the hugo server generates localhost links.
 Then run hugo in the k2tog directory.

 		hugo